Read Laozi with voice, context, and method in the same frame.

 The strongest objection seems clear: whether non-forcing wisdom guides responsible action or becomes an elegant excuse for doing very little while sounding profound

 Perhaps.
-Yet even a limited view can remain powerful if it makes alignment with the Dao through simplicity, non-coercive action, humility, and suspicion of overmanaged order harder to ignore.
+Yet even a limited view can remain powerful if it keeps alignment with the Dao through simplicity, non-coercive action, humility, and suspicion of overmanaged order harder to ignore than it was before.

 Prompt 5: Identify several of Laozi's most enduring ideas and estimate their standing today.